ziqinyeow/agno/README.md

 ## Performance

 At Agno, we're obsessed with performance.
+Why? because even simple AI workflows can spawn thousands of Agents to achieve their goals.
+Scale that to a modest number of users and performance becomes a bottleneck.
 Agno is designed to power high performance agentic systems:

 - Agent instantiation: ~2μs on average (~10,000x faster than LangGraph).
 - Memory footprint: ~3.75Kib on average (~50x less memory than LangGraph).

 > Tested on an Apple M4 Mackbook Pro.

-While an Agent's performance is bottlenecked by inference, we must do everything possible to minimize execution time, reduce memory usage, and parallelize tool calls.
-These numbers may seem trivial at first, but they add up even at a reasonably small scale.
+While an Agent's run-time is bottlenecked by inference, we must do everything possible to minimize execution time, reduce memory usage, and parallelize tool calls.
+These numbers may seem trivial at first, but our experience shows that they add up even at a reasonably small scale.

 ### Instantiation time